“New Zealand is VERY expensive.”

 – Bring your own towel and toiletries as most hostels charge you for these.

 – Bring a good pair of sturdy shoes.
 There will be plenty of “tramping” and you do not want to spoil your soles like I did in the middle of nowhere.
-The closest city was Franz Josef and there was very limited choice of shoes which I could buy, and they freaking cost me NZD125 for a sad-looking shoes which would normally cost maximum SGD65 in Singapore.
+The closest city was Franz Josef and there was very limited choice of shoes which I could buy, and they freaking cost me NZD125 for a sad-looking pair of shoes which would normally cost maximum SGD65 in Singapore.

 – Bring your own lock to keep your valuables secure.
 Most hostels do not provide lockers, but even when they do, they will not provide locks.
 When there are no lockers provided, I just use the lock directly on my backpack.